Outdoor Labyrinth

 As a joyful act of Thanksgiving and praise.

-Photos by Jan Casey-Liber and David Schwartz.
+Photos by Jan Casey-Liber, David Schwartz, and Matthew Wilson.